 - I am not here to just physically exhaust you and tax you.
 That is not what fitness is all about or how to make your body adapt and keep going.
-We are here to give you the minimum effective does your body needs to provide the greatest amount of stimulus needed to get an adaption.
+We are here to give you the minimum effective dose your body needs to provide the greatest amount of stimulus needed to get an adaption.
 So guess what that means?
-You can come back the next day and the next day and everything will be alright.
+You can come back the next day and the next day and everything will be all right.
 Then all of a sudden, training 4 or 5 times a week isn’t hurting your body, if you’re doing it correctly.
 The key is frequency of training.
 Keeping your body up and going.
-The key is to be able to adapt and sustain without stressing the body to much.
+The key is to be able to adapt and sustain without stressing the body too much.
 Because then what?
 We break. …..
 “Training is efficient if the highest result is achieved with the least expense of time and energy.”

 What sets you apart from other fitness professionals?

 What sets me apart is my worth ethic, my extreme attention to detail and my desire to be the best coach possible.
-My passion wont let me quit.
-My passion wont let me not be the best.
-My passion and pride in this field and who I’ve learned under, sets me apart because I do not want to fail those who have spent so much time helping mold me into the coach I am today.
+My passion won’t let me quit.
+My passion won’t let me not be the best.
+My passion and pride in this field and who I’ve learned under sets me apart because I do not want to fail those who have spent so much time helping mold me into the coach I am today.
 I have a “go-getter” and a “hustler” mentality.

 What is your favorite thing about Austin Simply Fit?

 The greatest thing about ASF is my boss/owner, Krista.
 The difference between having a great boss and not-so-good boss is 10 fold.
 It makes my work life an incredibly enjoyable experience.
 I am excited to come to work everyday – I am at the gym more than I am at my house because I love my job, it’s my passion.
 I also really appreciate that Krista (who is also my training partner) has entrusted me to build a performance program.
 I could not ask for anything better.